 4. ACV acne face mask

 Combine a tablespoon each of activated charcoal and bentonite clay.
 Use apple cider vinegar to make a paste.
-With clean fingers spread over face and let sit for 15 minutes.
-Rinse with cool water and apply moisturizer.
+With clean fingers, spread over your face and let sit for 15 minutes.
+Rinse with water and a washcloth and apply moisturizer.

 6. Scar treatment

 Acne scars are unsightly and annoying, but ACV is an excellent natural remedy.
-Mix one part apple cider vinegar, one part water and a touch of honey and applying over the acne scars once a day (let it soak in for around 20-30 minutes before rinsing).100
+Mix one part apple cider vinegar, one part water, and a touch of honey, and apply over the acne scars once a day (let it soak in for around 20–30 minutes before rinsing).